-The characteristics, diagnosis and epidemiology of infections caused by Chlamydophila psittaci.
+Information for clinicians on the characteristics, diagnosis and epidemiology of infections caused by Chlamydia psittaci.

-Psittacosis is an infection of birds caused by the bacterium Chlamydophila (formerly called Chlamydia) psittaci.
+Psittacosis is an infection of birds caused by the bacterium C. psittaci.

 The disease has been described in many species of birds, particularly in parrots, parakeets, budgerigars and cockatiels.
 Other commonly affected birds include pigeons and doves.
 Ducks and turkeys may also be affected, but chickens less frequently.